abhinavpeddi95/Abhinav_portfolio/README.md

 # [Project 2: A Visual History of Nobel Prize Winners] (https://github.com/abhinavpeddi95/A-Visual-history-of-Nobel-prize-winners)

-In this project, I have applied Data Manipulation and visualization skills to explore patterns and trends over 100 years worth of Nobel Prize winners.

 The goal is to explore patterns and trends over 100 years worth of Nobel Prize winners using Data Manipulation and visualization skills, and answering key questions

 *Which country got the most Nobel prizes